Sondoskhalid2005/Backend-Sessions8/Task.md

 # Task Overview:

 # You will create a MongoDB database to manage books in a library.
-You will define a schema, implement CRUD operations, and optionally add borrowing functionality.
+You will define a schema, implement CRUD operations.

 ## 1. Create the Book Schema